 NEVER EVER TOUCH A CONVERTING CAMPAIGN (other than duplicating).

 Another thing to note is the video is performing increasingly well and has done so for a while now.
 They do not need to be intricate or incredibly complex.
 It can be as much as a slideshow or an unboxing done on your phone.

 As you can see by the following screenshot, the store started with a massive bang.
 Within weeks I had scaled my ad spend to $5,000 a day.
 I was finally realizing every dream I had had leading up to that point.
 I literally felt like I was becoming the success I always knew I would be…but Facebook had other ideas for me.

 If you've been online for at least 12 months you might remember May last year when Facebook was rolling out their new “Pixel Update”.

-After you hit those sorts of levels you expect nothing less and no matter what I tried launching after that time I just couldn't get it to scale like it had previously.
-In any case, once I hit September and it had plateau'd at making about 10k net profit per month I'd decided to sell and focus on agency work.
+After you hit those sorts of levels you expect nothing less and no matter what I tried launching after that time I just couldn't get it to scale as it had previously.
+In any case, once I hit September and it had plateaued at making about 10k net profit per month I'd decided to sell and focus on agency work.

 I know, the very industry that I had grown a distaste for.

 Selling in September I felt that whoever took over the store had the best advantage of quickly making back their investment with the holiday period to come.